samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 * Up to 2 [social identity providers](https://auth0.com/docs/identityproviders) like Facebook, Github, and Twitter.
 * Unlimited [Serverless Rules](https://auth0.com/docs/rules/current).

-During the sign-up process, you are going to create something called a *Tenant*, this represents the product or service to which you that are adding authentication.
-I'll explain more on this is a moment.
+During the sign-up process, you are going to create something called a *Tenant*, this represents the product or service to which you are adding authentication.
+More on this in a moment.

 Once you are signed in, you are welcomed into the Auth0 Dashboard.
-In the left sidebar menu, click on `Applications`.
+In the left sidebar menu, click on "Applications".
 Let's understand better what this area represents.

 Let's say that we have a photo-sharing app called Auth0gram.
 We then would create an *Auth0 tenant* called `auth0gram`.
 From a customer perspective, Auth0gram is that customer's product or service.
 Auth0gram is available as a web app that can be accessed through desktop and mobile browsers and as a native mobile app for iOS and Android.
 That is, Auth0gram is available on 3 platforms: web as a single page application, Android as a native mobile app, and iOS also as a native mobile app.
 If each platform needs authentication, then we would need to create 3 *Auth0 applications* that would connect with each respective platform to provide the product all the wiring and procedures needed to authenticate users through that platform.
 Auth0gram users would belong to the *Auth0 tenant* and are shared across *Auth0 applications*.
 If we have another product called "Auth0shop" that needs authentication, we would need to create another tenant, `auth0shop`, and create new Auth0 applications for it depending on the platforms where it lives.

-With this knowledge, in `Applications`, click on the button `Create Application`.
-A modal titled `Create Application` will open up.
+With this knowledge, in "Applications", click on the button "Create Application".
+A modal titled "Create Application" will open up.
 We have the option to provide a `Name` for the application and choose its type.

 Let's name this app the same as the StackBlitz one `angularblitz` and choose `Single Page Web Applications` as the type: